 Documentation is often cited as a great way to get your feet wet with open source.
-So to demystify the world of technical writing, we are hosting four live events with our documentation team.
-Suze Shardlow, Developer Community Manager, is sitting down with Technical Writers Kaitlyn Michael, Rachel Elledge and Lance Leonard for a series of fireside chats.
+So to demystify the world of technical writing, we have hosted four live events with our documentation team.
+Suze Shardlow, Developer Community Manager, sat down with Technical Writers Kaitlyn Michael, Rachel Elledge and Lance Leonard for a series of fireside chats.

 Fireside panel - Suze Shardlow with the documentation team: Technical Writing Explained

 Fireside 1:1 - Suze Shardlow with Kaitlyn Michael: Technical Writing Explained

 Fireside 1:1 - Suze Shardlow with Rachel Elledge: Technical Writing Explained

 Fireside 1:1 - Suze Shardlow with Lance Leonard: Technical Writing Explained